home-assistant/home-assistant.io/source/_integrations/switchbot.markdown

 In order to use this integration, it is required to have working Bluetooth set up on the device running Home Assistant.
 A [SwitchBot Hub](https://www.switch-bot.com/search?type=product&q=hub) is not required for this integration.

-In order to set up this integration, you need to get the BTLE MAC address of your device.
+If you have multiple devices of the same type, you need to get the BTLE MAC address of your device to tell your devices apart.
 You can find the address for your device using the following steps:

 1. Open the SwitchBot app.
 2. Open device settings.